Policies of the Affordable Housing Party

 We also oppose migrant workers being placed on 457 or similar temporary work visas where they have few rights and that leave them vulnerable to exploitation by employers.

-Recent ABS data has found that record numbers of people are now leaving Australia due to the high cost of living in this country, and many of those are Australians from migrant backgrounds who have found themselves priced out of Australia and are looking to other countries where they can live more affordably.
+Even before Covid, ABS data found that record numbers of people are now leaving Australia due to the high cost of living in this country, and many of those are Australians from migrant backgrounds who have found themselves priced out of Australia and are looking to other countries where they can live more affordably.
 We don't want to see this churning of people through Australia and if Australia is growing too fast, that can be bad for migrants too.

 Polling by Essential research has also found that 60% of Australians from migrant backgrounds feel that Australia's population growth has been too fast in the last decade and we believe this shows that Australia's migrant communities feel secure enough about their place in this country to have a mature conversation about the effects of rapid population growth on the liveability of our cities and the quality of life that they want for their children and for future migrants.

 According to the Australian Academy of Science, "the quality of all aspects of our children's lives will be maximised if the population of Australia by the mid-21st Century is kept to the low, stable end of the achievable range, i.e. to approximately 23 million."
 We have already passed that threshold.

 Without a change in the rate of Australia's population growth we will need to build the equivalent of a city the size of Canberra, and all the associated infrastructure to support it, every year just to keep up with demand for housing.

 WHAT IF EVERYTHING GOES WRONG?

 In the event of the housing bubble collapsing and a significant correction in the cost of housing in Australia, we would support a limited program of quantitative easing similar to what has been suggested by former NSW Treasury secretary Percy Allan.

 This would boost Australian exports by making the Australian dollar more competitive.